ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Throw Multiplier:** An amount to multiply the velocity of the given object when it is thrown.
 This can also be used in conjunction with the Interact Grab Throw Multiplier to have certain objects be thrown even further than normal (or thrown a shorter distance if a number below 1 is entered).
  * **On Grab Collision Delay:** The amount of time to delay collisions affecting the object when it is first grabbed.
 This is useful if a game object may get stuck inside another object when it is being grabbed.
  * **Is Usable:** Determines if the object can be used.
- * **Use Only If Grabbed:** If this is checked the object can be used only if it was grabbed before.
+ * **Use Only If Grabbed:** If this is checked the object can be used only if it is currently being grabbed.
  * **Hold Button To Use:** If this is checked then the use button on the controller needs to be continually held down to keep using.
 If this is unchecked the the use button toggles the use action with one button press to start using and another to stop using.
  * **Use Override Button:** If this is set to `Undefined` then the global use alias button will use the object, setting it to any other button will ensure the override button is used to use this specific interactable object.
  * **Pointer Activates Use Action:** If this is checked then when a World Pointer beam (projected from the controller) hits the interactable object, if the object has `Hold Button To Use` unchecked then whilst the pointer is over the object it will run it's `Using` method.
 If `Hold Button To Use` is unchecked then the `Using` method will be run when the pointer is deactivated.
 The world pointer will not throw the `Destination Set` event if it is affecting an interactable object with this setting checked as this prevents unwanted teleporting from happening when using an object with a pointer.